 Holiday Road Trip & Breastfeeding

 It’s the most wonderful time of the year!
 You have a newborn, and it’s now the holiday season – which means a road trip to your parent’s house.
-Here are some tips on traveling while breastfeeding that can help make preparation a little easier for you to enjoy the holidays.
+Here are some tips on taking a trip and breastfeeding that can help make preparation a little easier for you to enjoy the holidays.

 - Bring a cooler in the car so you can store your breastmilk and keep it cold.
 Fill the cooler with freezer packs that you can refreeze once you get to your destination.